 How to Save an iPhone Backup to an External Hard Drive

 If you use a Mac to sync your iPhone to iTunes, it automatically stores the iOS backup to your computer.
-However, if you want to save storage space, saving your backups to an external hard drive is simple.
+However, if you want to save storage space, saving your backups to an external hard drive for mac is simple.
 Each time you back up, the newest backup replaces the last one.
 However, this can be tricky if you have multiple people syncing the iPhones to a single computer.

 Locate iPhone Backups

 Once you have connected the external hard drive to your Mac, you should locate your iPhone backups.
 This is fairly easy to do.
-Generally, your iOS backups are stored to a MobileSync folder and you can locate them by searching for the following in Spotlight: /Library/Application Support/MobileSync/Backup.
+Generally, your iOS backups are stored in a MobileSync folder and you can locate them by searching for the following in Spotlight: /Library/Application Support/MobileSync/Backup.
 You are also able to search for your iOS backups from a specific Apple iDevice from iTunes.
 To do that, you should launch iTunes, click on the iTunes tab, which appears in the top left corner of the screen.
-From there, click on Preferences, select the “Devices” tab, select the iDevice of your choice, hold the Control key and click on the device and then choose “Show in Finder.”
+From there, click on Preferences, select the “Devices” tab, select the iDevice of your choice, hold the Control key, and click on the device and then choose “Show in Finder.”

 Move Backup to External Hard Drive